programminghistorian/jekyll/new-lesson-workflow.md

 ## Name the Lesson File
 Name your new new lesson file following these guidelines:

 - Make the filename short, but descriptive; this filename will eventually become the slug for the lesson's URL when published.
-Thnik about how potential readers might search for something like your lesson.
+Think about how potential readers might search for something like your lesson.
 - Do not put spaces in the filename; use hyphens instead.
 - The filename extension should be .md so that GitHub will generate a preview of the lesson.
 Lessons must be submitted in Markdown